 The programme was formally launched in October 2020, and is administered by the Department of Work and Pensions.

 The programme is a response to the disproportionate impact on young people in the labour market of the COVID-19 pandemic, and who have lost their jobs and claimed Universal Credit in greater numbers than any other age group over the past year.
-The scheme began in November 2020, and following a challenging initial implementation period, it was announced in January 2021 that employers are no longer required to have a minimum of thirty placement opportunities to be able to use the application process.
+The scheme began in November 2020, and is now closed to new applications from Employers, both directly and via a Kickstart gateway.
+Employers have until 31 March 2022 to fill their remaining Kickstart jobs and are asked to work with their local Jobcentres to support with promoting their Kickstart jobs and their recruitment processes.
+Employers should notify DWP as soon as possible to confirm when a young person has started in their Kickstart role.

 The programme is administered by the Department of Work and Pensions.
 ERSA has a Kickstart Community Forum, read more here.